se-research/OpenDaVINCI/docs/usage.logging.rst

 session for distributed modules anyways.

-In order to use the logging engine in a user-supplied module, you can simply call the following method from with your module deriving from ``DataTriggeredConferenceClientModule`` or ``TimeTriggeredConferenceClientModule``::
+In order to use the logging engine in a user-supplied module, you can simply call the following method from within your module deriving from ``DataTriggeredConferenceClientModule`` or ``TimeTriggeredConferenceClientModule``::

    void toLogger(const core::LogMessage::LogLevel &logLevel, const string &msg);